tylersocholotuik/TylerSocholotuik/README.md

 Hi, I'm Tyler Socholotuik.

-I'm currently a second-year student of the Digital Media and IT - Software Development Concentration at the Northern Alberta Institute of Technology in Edmonton, AB.
+I'm a recent graduate of the Digital Media and IT - Software Development Concentration at the Northern Alberta Institute of Technology in Edmonton, AB.

 ### What I've learned so far